OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 **Board members** are expected to adhere to this Code of Conduct, and could be ejected from the board (as per article 3, paragraph 4 of the OBF bylaws) for breaching the OBF Code of Conduct even when they are not representing OBF.

-**OBF organised meetings**, such as OBF board meetings (both public and board-only), community calls and similar events.
+**OBF organised meetings**, such as OBF Board meetings (both public and Board-only), community calls and similar events.
 This does not include sponsored events where OBF is not the main organiser.
-This does not include BOSC when held jointly and under a separate Code of Conduct, which will be stated clearly.
+It also does not include BOSC when held jointly and under a separate Code of Conduct, which will be stated clearly.

 **BOSC Organising Committee members and BOSC abstract reviewers**, even in cases when the OBF Code of Conduct doesn’t apply to the conference itself (depending on conference co-location it may or may not be adopted).